tldr-pages/tldr/pages/common/git-diff-index.md

 # git diff-index

-> Compare the working directory with a specific commit or tree object.
+> Compare the working directory with a commit or tree object.
 > More information: <https://git-scm.com/docs/git-diff-index>.

 - Compare the working directory with a specific commit: